jamisoncrawford/MetaVitals/index.md

 **Objectives:** For each CNY Vitals Pro indicator, this guide provides:

+* Indicator definitions
+* Indicator transformations
-* Variable Definitions
+* Indicator caveats
-* Variable Pre-Processing & Transformation Formulas
-* Caveats, e.g. Margins of Error at Differing Levels of Granularity
-* Defined Units of Measurement
+* Units of measurement
-* Additional Resources, e.g. Existing Documentation, Reports, and Publications
+* Additional resources

-**Tutorials:** In addition to the above metadata, tutorials are provided, supplemented with pictures, to take full advantage of the variosu features offered in *CNY Vitals Pro*, including:
+**Tutorials:** Additional tutorials are provided to take full advantage of the many features in *CNY Vitals Pro*, including:

-* Embedding visualizations in your organization's website
+* Embedding visualizations in websites
+* Sharing content on social media
-* Using URLs as APIs, allowing your data to update in real time
+* Using URLs to update your data in real time
-* Navigating the Maps Page to find the data you need at the level of detail you prefer
-* Addtional website feature overviews, including supplementary images for ease of use
+* Navigating Maps and Profile Pages
+* Other website features

 ## How to Use This Guide

-**Organization:** Each indicator defined herein corresponds to a related table and visualization in CNY Vitals Pro, grouped topically and in the same order amd title as those listed in *CNY Vitals Pro*.
-In addition to the above metadata, hyperlinks anchored to each indicator are provided for quick access and verification.
+**Organization:** Each indicator corresponds to the tables and visualizations in *CNY Vitals Pro* and includes:

-* Each indicator corresponds to a visualization and table
+* Links to corresponding indicators in *CNY Vitals* and *CNY Vitals Pro*
-* Indicators are divided by two main categories: Maps Page Indicators & Profile Page Indicators
+* Indicators are divided by two main categories: (1) Maps Page & (2) Profile Pages
-* Within these categories, indicators are further divided topically, e.g. "Economy & Arts", "Housing", and "Poverty"
+* Indicators are further divided topically, e.g. "Economy & Arts", "Housing", and "Poverty"
-* In general, metadata and documentation are organized in the same manner, with some indicator-specific exceptions
+* Some indicators may include additional documentation

 # Community Indicators: Profile Pages